 Dignity Action Day

-Celebrated on 1 February each year, Dignity Action Day was founded by Dignity in Care and is led by the National Dignity Council.
+Celebrated on 1 February each year, Dignity Action Day was founded by Dignity in Care.
+It is led by the National Dignity Council.

 The day aims to promote the importance of upholding dignity and respect within the care sector, ensuring that people are “treated as individuals and are given choice, control and a sense of purpose in their daily lives.”
 It also serves as a reminder to the public that care professionals deserve respect too.